GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 💡 **Does this extension display a permission warning?**
 {% endDetailsSummary %}

-When a user installs an extension, the browser informs them what the extension has the capacity to do.
-Content scripts request permission to run on the sites that meet the match pattern criteria.
+When a user installs an extension, the browser informs them what the extension can do.
+Content scripts request permission to run on sites that meet the match pattern criteria.

 In this example, the user would see the following permission warning:
 <figure>